Assistant Professor, Glass

 I am interested in ideas concerning the realm of magic.
 Not the generalized modern term used in conversation today, but the in the sense of the ancient human desire to understand and control the natural world.
 Originating as incantations, divinations, and the understanding of the world through myth, magic was a way for us to strengthen our relationship with nature, simultaneously delineating our realm as outside that of the natural world.
 Once this line was drawn,this schism created, this sense of longing has perpetuated into our human consciousness even today.

-Wound up inside of the perfectly choreographed string of DNA, nestling in each glowing follicle of a laboratory rabbit, residing within every perfectly labelled and named peak and valley in the map of the moon, this same longing is alive and strong in the realm of the modern world today.
+Wound up inside of the perfectly choreographed string of DNA, nestling in each glowing follicle of a laboratory rabbit, residing within every perfectly labeled and named peak and valley in the map of the moon, this same longing is alive and strong in the realm of the modern world today.
 In each circumstance, these artifacts become a mirror of our selves, our desires manifest; but as a mirror creates a perfect reflection, one loses sight of the glass and silver that elicit the intriguing apparition, the crude mechanics that effectuate the semblance of the real.

 The material qualities and historical context of glass embodies this sense of longing, and has been a vehicle of magic, through which we attempt to bridge that distance.
 The crystal ball, the mirror, yes, but what of the humble window pane?
 It created a visual connection of the outside world within the comfortable shelter of the home.
 It rendered nature as a two dimensional field, an outside, a screen.